 His company is full of tech-savvy users, many of whom were already fans of Linux, so, he said that there was not an inordinate amount of trading required.
 And overall, the switch has been relatively easy.

 There are a few drawbacks, mostly in terms of incompatibility between applications written for Linux in the Open Office and Star Office application suites which mimic Microsoft's Office.
-While most files can be read back and forth, there are some formatting problems with complex
+While most files can be read back and forth, there are some formatting problems with complex documents and some of the macros do not translate correctly, Testa said.

 Plenty of companies are eager to follow MindBridge onto the Linux desktop, said attendee Bob Compton, HostMaster with Web-Site-Host.biz, a San Diego consultancy.
 Companies are sick of having their computers crash, sick of the ever-increasing amount of time it takes to boot up Windows, the constant updates and patches that need to be installed; the list goes on he said.
 Many of the companies he works with are looking for a way to circumvent Microsoft.